crude-cards/protocols/v1/gateway.md

 7. `GAME_ROUND_START`
     -	Sent by server when a new round in a game has started.
 8. `GAME_ROUND_END`
-    -	Sent by server when a new round in a game has started.
+    -	Sent by server when the current round in a game has ended.
 ### Users
 9. `USER_CREATE`
     -	Sent by server.